Read this article to:

 EDI was designed to provide businesses with a common “language” for sharing essential information electronically, without emails or manual entry.
 EDI documents follow the same basic nomenclature: “EDI” followed by a three-digit number between 100 and 999, where each number is specific to the type of information being communicated (e.g., EDI 810).

 Throughout the retail supply chain, businesses pick and choose the documents they want to use to communicate, and KeHE is no different.
-The distributor has outlined a list of eight core EDI that its suppliers (also referred to as sellers) must be able to either provide or receive during the order fulfillment process.
+KeHE first launched EDI requirements in November 2024, but it recently announced that EDI compliance will be required for all suppliers effective July 1, 2026.

 Related Reading: EDI for Retail Supply Chains Cheat Sheet

-The eight core EDI documents include three that are sent from KeHE to suppliers and four that are sent from suppliers to KeHE.
+The seven core EDI documents include three that are sent from KeHE to suppliers and four that are sent from suppliers to KeHE.

 From KeHE to suppliers